scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 </div>

 Use this knowledge to implement `and`.
-Make sure you end up with the behavior you expect!
+Make sure you end up with the behaviour you expect!

 <div class="solution">
 There are at least two implementation strategies.